-Knowledgeable, professional, innovative, team player with 17 years of experience providing health care to patients in the physical therapy, high school, Division I college athletic settings, and professional athletes.
-Community-focused individual who focuses on creating an individualized experience for clients.
+Knowledgeable, professional, innovative, team player with over 20 years of experience providing health care to patients in the physical therapy, high school, Division I, Pac-12 college athletic settings, and professional athletes.
+Community-focused individual who focuses on creating an individualized experience for each client.

 How long have you been an athletic trainer?
 What are the different settings in which you’ve worked ?